 - Night-time OTS 0100 UTC to 0800 UTC at 30°W

 Each country departs in some ways with the ICAO standard and common US practices.
 Pilots should always refer to the Jeppesen Airway Manual, Air Traffic Control, State Rules and Procedures pages for each country on their itineraries for differences with ICAO Standards, Recommended Practices and Procedures.
 More about this: US versus ICAO.

 The following are a sampling of some of the differences, there are many more.
 You should check the Jeppesen Airway Manual State pages for every country you takeoff, overfly, or land.

-- The pilot shall attempt to contact either another aircraft or any ATC facility and inform it of the difficulty and request that information be relayed to the ATC facility with whom communications are intended.
+- If the aircraft is not equipped with SATCOM Voice then the pilot should attempt to use VHF to contact any (other) ATC facility or another aircraft, inform them of the difficulty, and request that they relay information to the ATC facility with which communications are intended.

 These are exceptions to ICAO Lost Comm procedures.